Auto Injury

 What injuries might I have after an auto accident?

-In addition to obvious injuries — such as fractures, bruises, and wounds — you could have or develop other injuries related to your auto accident.
-Symptoms of auto injuries that may take weeks to months to develop include:
+In addition to obvious injuries – such as fractures, bruises, and wounds – auto accident victims could have or develop other internal injuries.
+Symptoms of common injuries that may take weeks to months to develop include:

 • Headaches